caseymrm/menuet/README.md

 ## Apps built with Menuet

 * [Why Awake?](https://github.com/caseymrm/whyawake) - shows why your Mac can't sleep, and lets you force it awake
+* [Not a Fan](https://github.com/caseymrm/notafan) - shows your Mac's temperature and fan speed, notifies you when your CPU is being throttled due to excessive heat

 ## Hello World